-Beyond Pesticides continues to call for NOSB guidance on classification and listing of products of vat fermentation.
+Beyond Pesticides continues to call for NOSB guidance on certification, classification, and listing of products of vat fermentation.
 In view of the problems that may arise from exposure to the parent organism, Aureobasidium pullulans, the use of pullulan should not be expanded beyond the current use, and pullulan must be listed on labels of made with organic supplement tablets and capsules.

 The HS asks, "Does pullulan have the potential to be produced organically, and if so, would a commercial availability requirement help drive commercialization of organic pullulan?"
 Since it is unclear what it means for a product of fermentation to be produced organically, organic pullulan must await the creation of guidance on the classification and listing of products of fermentation.
-Furthermore, it is doubtful that pullulan belongs on 205.605(a), based on the TR findings cited by the HS: "Nitrogen is provided in the growth medium in the form of inorganic nitrogen sources such as ammonium salts and nitrates and biological sources such as glutamate, peptone, yeast extract, and corn steep liquor.
+However, based the TR finds:, "Nitrogen is provided in the growth medium in the form of inorganic nitrogen sources such as ammonium salts and nitrates and biological sources such as glutamate, peptone, yeast extract, and corn steep liquor.
 Essential nutrient minerals are provided as phosphates, magnesium salts, and the sulfates of iron, manganese, and zinc."
-Pending policy on fermentation, products of fermentation in which macronutrients are supplied in synthetic form should be classified as synthetic.
+Pending policy on fermentation, products of fermentation in which macronutrients are supplied in synthetic form should not be certified as organic.